-Right when she was about to go fly to find a snack for little Ibby, her baby chick, she saw to her surprise-and a pleasant surprise indeed-that two wumps had gotten the gumption to not just visit her and her little one, but to bring along something tasty.
+Right when she was about to go fly to find a snack for little lbby, her baby chick, she saw to her surprise-and a pleasant surprise indeed-that two wumps had gotten the gumption to not just visit her and her little one, but to bring along something tasty.

-Wump One said: This is for Ibby the chick.
+Wump One said:

+"This is for lbby the chick."

-Wump Two said: Now you can have time to get a drink of water and to care for your needs too.
+Wump Two said:

+"Now you can have time to get a drink of water and to care for your needs too."